If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Envato Elements

 Your vocabulary is devoid of words that express feelings or emotions.
 Instead of saying “I’m thrilled” or “I’m devastated”, you stick to factual statements.
-This absence of emotive language in your speech can make your communication seem clinical and detached.
+Not using any sort of emotive language in your speech can make your communication seem clinical and detached.
 Even if you’re feeling emotions strongly, if you don’t express them verbally, people may assume those feelings don’t exist.

 9. You don’t mirror other people’s emotions.